-The Arizona Department of Transportation (hereinafter the Department) has established a Disadvantaged Business Enterprise (DBE) program in accordance with the regulations of the U.S. Department of Transportation (USDOT), 49 CFR Part 26.
+The Arizona Department of Transportation (hereinafter the Department) has established a Disadvantaged Business Enterprise (DBE) program in accordance with the regulations of the U.S. Department of Transportation (USDOT), 49 Code of Federal Regulation Part 26 (49 CFR Part 26).
 The Department has received Federal financial assistance from the U.S. Department of Transportation and as a condition of receiving this assistance, the Department has signed an assurance that it will comply with 49 CFR Part 26.

-It is the policy of the Department to ensure that DBEs, as defined in Part 26, have an equal opportunity to receive and participate in USDOT-assisted contracts.
+It is the policy of the Department to ensure that DBEs (hereinafter DBE or DBE firm), as defined in Part 26, have an equal opportunity to receive and participate in USDOT-assisted contracts.
 It is also the policy of the Department:

-- 1. To ensure nondiscrimination in the award and administration of USDOT-assisted contracts: - 2.
-To create a level playing field on which DBEs can compete fairly for USDOT-assisted contracts; - 3.
-To ensure that the DBE program is narrowly tailored in accordance with applicable law; - 4.
-To ensure that only firms that fully meet 49 CFR Part 26 eligibility standards are counted as DBEs; - 5.
-To help remove barriers to the participation of DBEs in USDOT-assisted contracts; - 6.
-To assist in the development of firms that can compete successfully in the market place outside the DBE program and; - 7.
-To promote the use of DBEs in all types of federally-assisted contracts and procurement activities.
+- (A) To ensure nondiscrimination in the award and administration of USDOT-assisted contracts; - (B) To create a level playing field on which DBEs can compete fairly for USDOT-assisted contracts: - (C) To ensure that the DBE program is narrowly tailored in accordance with applicable law; - (D) To ensure that only firms that fully meet 49 CFR Part 26 eligibility standards are counted as DBEs; - (E) To help remove barriers to the participation of DBEs in USDOT-assisted contracts. - (F) To assist in the development of firms that can compete successfully in the market place outside the DBE program; and - (G) To promote the use of DBEs in all types of federally-assisted contracts and procurement activities.

-It is also the policy of the Department to facilitate and encourage participation of Small Business Concerns (SBCs), as defined herein in USDOT-assisted contracts.
+It is also the policy of the Department to facilitate and encourage participation of Small Business Concerns (SBCs), as defined herein, in USDOT-assisted contracts.
 The Department encourages contractors to take reasonable steps to eliminate obstacles to SBCs' participation and to utilize SBCs in performing contracts.